psychemedia/storytelling-notes/gambrinus-telling.md

 And so it was that the Devil would have to wait until Gambrinus' life met its natural end, at the ripe old age of a hundred.
 By that time, he had become something of a fixture at the end of the bar; he still drank every day, his shape had became ever more rotund, and his conversation ever more wooden.
 So much so, in fact, that when the Devil himself came to collect Gambrinus' soul, he found that that Gambrinus had turned into a __beer barrel__.

 And that is the end of the story.
 Except to say that the Devil had the last laugh, as he so often does.
 Because Gambrinus is as much a __nobody__ today, as he was at the start of the story.
 Nobody remembers him as the original King of Beer.
-Ot at least, perhaps not until now.
+Or at least, perhaps not until now.